J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 ### Analysis

+1. Generation of PubMed related QA's

+       1. Question: Both answers contain the words problem-solving, resoning and ability to learn.
+However RAG mentioned that there is no definition of intelligence in medical context.
+Chat-GPT defines it in the answers.
+       2. Question:

 Why do we sometimes get the abstract as an answer???

 Unrelated questions -> Lower retrieval score, higher similiarity.

+How to handle documents which are published after February 2022 (Chat-GPT knowledge state)?

 - qualitative analysis
 - consistency?